fluid-project/jira-to-11ty/src/issues/FLUID-6613.md

   "comments": []
 }
 ---
-In pull request underway at <https://github.com/inclusive-design/covid-data-monitor/pull/10/files>, @@Cindy Li has implemented an "expand button" which necessarily has a rather unintegral design.
+In pull request underway at <https://github.com/inclusive-design/covid-data-monitor/pull/10/files>, Cindy Li has implemented an "expand button" which necessarily has a rather unintegral design.
 Its mission is to implement a button with two states, "expanded", "collapsed", which then controls the visibility of a number of other DOM elements provided in configuration.
 The current implementation is&#x20;

 ```java
 fluid.defaults("fluid.expandButton", {